microsoft/vscode-docs/docs/terminal/appearance.md

 ### Icons

 Each terminal has an associated icon which is determined by its [terminal profile](https://code.visualstudio.com/docs/terminal/profiles).
-The default icon and its color can be configured with the `terminal.integrated.tabs.defaultIcon` and `terminal.integrated.tabs.defaultColor` settings.
+The default icon and its color, which will be used if not defined in a profile, can be configured with the `terminal.integrated.tabs.defaultIcon` and `terminal.integrated.tabs.defaultColor` settings.

 ### Status